Role-play exercises and how they work

 Here are some tops and recommendations to help you design and present your presentation and help ensure you are ready:

-1. Try and stay relaxed: Your ability to work under pressure and to perform on the spot is a key competency which the role-play exercise is assessing.
+1. Try to stay relaxed: Your ability to work under pressure and to perform on the spot is a key competency which the role-play exercise is assessing.
 It is therefore imperative that you do not let nerves get in the way of maximum performance.
 Small to moderate amount of nervousness can hone ones skills and keep you sharp, but serious anxiety will impair your performance, and will put off graduate recruiters.
 Recruiters know how nerve racking these exercises can be, particularly to graduates, and they will be expecting a certain amount of anxiety, so don’t be concerned about mild to moderate nervousness.
 Just remember to breathe, to listen, to take your time and think thoroughly before answering.

-2. Ensure the role and get in character: One of the hardest parts of role-play exercises is taking the exercise seriously and really committing to character.
+2. Asume the role and get in character: One of the hardest parts of role-play exercises is taking the exercise seriously and really committing to character.
 Ensuring that during the exercise, you take the role seriously, get in character and psych yourself up before hand, helping you to assume the role more readily.
 The more in character you are, the more naturally and professionally you will act and seem, impressing recruiters with a higher performance and expressing your commitment to the exercise, and therefore the organisation.
 Similarly it’s important to consider the other person in the role-play as their respective role, i.e. if they are playing a customer, treat them and consider them a customer as much as possible, try to forget this is an exercise and act as if this was the real thing.

 3. Research the role: This is an essential and obvious necessity before undertaking a role-play exercise and assessment centre in general.
 Ensuring you know the key competencies looked for by the company, the skill set needed for the role and background of the organisation itself.
 Armed with this knowledge, you will more effectively assume you’re given role in the exercise, and impress the recruiter with a more convincing and professional performance.